-In today’s mobile and Blackberry world, we are tempted to write short one-liners while on the run.
-In some contexts, these types of communications do not leave a good impression in a professional context.
-One-liners would not typically have greetings or closings.
+While, one-liners would not typically have greetings or closings, as they may resemble IMs or text messages, the tone of longer emails rings nicer with a relevant closing.
 Receiving an e-mail without a pleasant closing and signature can create a bad impression in the mind of the reader.
 Readers may think those who do not use salutations are abrupt or, even, rude.
-Work and professional e-mails should not be treated like text messages.
-We must keep in mind that proper openings, closings and use of pleasantries or acknowledgments can go along way in setting a friendly tone and encouraging two way dialogue and amicable business relationships.
+We suggest not to treat work and professional e-mails like text messages.
+We must keep in mind that proper openings, closings and use of pleasantries or acknowledgments can go along way in setting a friendly tone and encouraging two-way dialogue and amicable business relationships.

-In signing off professional, formal and work e-mails, the writer must chose a proper greeting followed by a comma, a line break, and sign (type) their name.
+In signing off professional, formal and work e-mails, the writer must choose a proper greeting followed by a comma, a line break, and sign (type) their name.

 Thank you, Thanking you